hauva69/pgn4web/README.txt

   (such as phpBB, simplemachines and vbulletin) and hosting services (such as google sites)
 - integrated with HTML5 video and YouTube video
+- supports Chess960 (a.k.a.
+Fischer random chess) games

 Limitations:
 - only one chessboard for html file (use frames if you need to display